hawkins/district-doughnut/README.md

-# District Doughnut
+# Fast Foodie

-A lambda function to scape the District Doughnut website and look for new flavors
+An AWS lambda function to scape fast food menu and look for new items

-Sends a notification to an SNS topic for both newly released and discarded flavors
+Sends a notification to an SNS topic for both newly released and discarded items

 ## Setup